create art around a construction site- bathroom floor demolished

 It was time to make the best of it!

 The huge space cleared in front of the warm fire proved to be perfect for sorting and tossing unwanted business leftovers.
 Testing old computers revealed useful files and recyclable parts.
-I also discovered treasures, not only in back up and hard drives, but, also in many stacks of CDs.
-We made multiple trips to town offload sellable items for Orphan’s Aide.
+Treasures were discovered in back up drives, hard drives, and in stacks of CDs.
+Sellable items were destined for Orphan’s Aid.

 1.Plan

-Planning skills, which I’d found vital from the earliest years of my art practice, were very useful for planning the restoration of our home.
-Timelines, alongside easily readable simple project flow charts for our builder, were fashioned.
+Planning skills honed since the earliest years of my art practice proved useful for managing the restoration of our home.
+Timelines, alongside easily readable simple project flow charts for our builder, were posted.

-The peace of mind derived from this simple practice gave me the courage to get back into the studio during the continued upheaval and chaos of getting our home restored and renewed.
+It also gave me the courage to get back into the studio during the continued upheaval and chaos of home restoration.

 2. Prepare

-With anticipating the floor and home restoration project months ago, I moved my art room from the now dining room area to it’s beautiful new digs last summer.
+By anticipating the floor and home restoration project months ago, I had moved my art room from the now dining room area to it’s beautiful new digs last summer.

-I was pleased that when the building project was delayed for two weeks I could simply take advantage of the break to make art.
+The two week builder’s delay meant I could take advantage of the break to make art.
 No regrets there.

 3. embrace opportunities to create Art

-It’s good to embrace opportunities in life, such as an earlier-than-planned remodel.
-Sometimes, it means sidelining studio efforts for a short time.
+It’s good to embrace opportunities that pop up in life, such as an earlier-than-planned remodel.
+Sometimes, it does mean temporarily sidelining studio efforts.

 Your Turn